QuentinTerwinghe/optimy-acme/documentation/SOLID.md

 #### 🎯 The Big Picture

 The codebase is **production-ready** and **highly maintainable**.

-The primary areas for improvement are:
+**Key Features**:

-1. **DonationService** needs architectural upgrades (most critical)
+1. **DonationService** - Complete architectural implementation with interfaces and repository
-2. Some services violate SRP by handling multiple domains
-3. A few concrete dependencies should become interface-based

-These are **minor refinements** rather than major architectural issues.
+2. **PaymentService** - Focused service handling only payment processing
+3. **Interface-based architecture** - 32 interfaces covering all major components
+4. **Comprehensive DTOs** - 9 DTOs for type-safe data transfer
+5. **Full test coverage** - 193 tests with 510 assertions

+The remaining improvements are **optional refinements** focused on splitting large controllers and adding domain-specific exceptions.
 The **Interface Segregation Principle implementation is particularly impressive**, with focused interfaces that allow clients to depend only on what they need.

 #### 💡 Recommended Next Steps

-1. Focus on enhancing the Donation domain architecture
-2. Extract cross-domain concerns into dedicated services
+1. Consider splitting large controllers for better focus
-3. Continue adding domain-specific exception classes
+2. Continue adding domain-specific exception classes
-4. Maintain the high standards already established
+3. Maintain the high standards already established

 ---